 1. The Rake / Bad Beat Jackpots

 The “rake” is the scaled commission fee taken by a cardroom operating a poker game.
 It is generally 2.5 to 10 percent of the pot in each poker hand, up to a predetermined maximum amount.
 Obviously, most players prefer a lower rake %.
 Low rake is sometimes switched with time charge, especially in the early mornings.
-Some players actually had decisive limits – 5 percent rake and a $3 maximum per hand, 10 percent with a $4 maximum are the highest that should be charged.
+Some players actually had decisive limits – 5 percent rake and a $3 maximum per hand, 10 percent with a $4 maximum are the highest expected.

 Also, a “Bad Beat Jackpot” is not preferred.
 What is a “bad beat jackpot”?
 It’s when a poker room pays out an amount of money if an excellent hand (usually Quad Eights or better) ends up losing to another hand.
-This “bad beat jackpot” is usually divvied up between all of the players at the table who participated in the played hand.
+This “bad beat jackpot” is usually divvied up between all of the players at the table who participated in the player’s hand.
 In most circumstances, the hand’s loser will receive 50% of the bad beat jackpot, the winner of the hand will receive 25%.
 The remaining players will split the remaining 25%.
-The “bad beat jackpot” accrues over time and grows based on how much rake the poker room is collecting.
+The “bad beat jackpot” accrues over time and grows based on how much rake the poker room collects.
 The low rake combined with fewer BBJ’s is preferred.